xgr-network/XGR/docs/mcp/XGR-MCP-Setup-and-Configuration.md

 | `/api/session-start/:handle` | `GET` | Fetch Session Start handoff |
 | `/api/session-start/:handle/result` | `POST` | Record terminal Session Start result |

-Purchase tools do not add a public purchase route to the gateway.
-They call `XGR_PURCHASE_API_BASE_URL` internally.
+Purchase and starter-gas tools do not add separate public HTTP routes.

+They are invoked through the MCP endpoint.

 ## Deployment checklist

 Before exposing an instance publicly:

 - verify the RPC chain ID,
-- confirm the Explorer API points to the same environment,
+- verify the Explorer API environment,
-- confirm database credentials are read-only,
+- confirm Explorer database credentials are read-only,
-- set the correct public MCP base URL,
+- set the correct public MCP URL,
 - set environment-matching Workbench URLs,
 - configure allowed Workbench origins,
-- verify rate limiting,
+- verify handoff rate limits,
-- verify audit and usage log permissions,
+- verify audit-log permissions,
 - verify handoff storage permissions,
 - verify TTL values,
-- confirm no Devnet endpoint is present in public configuration,
 - call `get_xgr_network_info`,
 - call `get_chain_status`,
 - create and cancel a test handoff,
-- verify that no secret appears in returned list or status responses.
+- verify that no secret appears in public responses.

 When purchase tools are enabled:

 - confirm `XGR_PURCHASE_NETWORK=mainnet`,
 - confirm `XGR_PURCHASE_MAX_EUR <= 249.99`,
 - call `get_xgr_purchase_options`,
-- confirm `payment_assets[].key`, chain and decimals,
+- inspect payment assets and chains,
-- call `quote_xgr_purchase` with a small valid budget,
-- create a controlled low-value test reservation,
+- create only a controlled low-value test order,
-- verify `payment_instruction`,
-- verify `payment_approved`,
-- verify `next_action`,
-- verify a blocked budget test returns `do_not_pay`,
+- verify blocked orders return `do_not_pay`,
-- verify the gateway does not send a payment itself,
+- verify the gateway does not send the payment.

+When starter gas is enabled:

+- confirm the service wallet is dedicated and low balance,
+- confirm the private key belongs only to that wallet,
+- confirm the RPC chain ID,
+- confirm the SQLite path is persistent,
+- confirm the service user can write to the SQLite directory,
-- verify the order expires or is reconciled correctly,
+- confirm the database is not shared across hosts,
+- confirm the Node.js ABI matches `better-sqlite3`,
+- confirm forwarded IPs are trusted only through loopback,
+- call `get_xgr_starter_gas_options`,
+- verify all live caps,
-- verify production tests use controlled wallet addresses.
+- perform one controlled grant,
+- verify the transaction is confirmed,
+- verify the same address cannot receive another grant,
+- monitor service-wallet balance,
+- monitor failed, broadcast and confirmed records,
+- monitor hourly and daily usage.